edwinb-ai/axioms/README.md

 as it is assumed that the `eopkg` manager is the default one.
 Maybe, in the future, could more package managers be supported.

+## Python version and environment

 `python 3.8` is **compulsory** as the new [walrus operator](https://www.python.org/dev/peps/pep-0572/) is employed.
-For this purpose, a `pyproject.toml` is bundled to be used by [`poetry`](https://poetry.eustace.io/) or just to be more readable that a `setup.py`.
+For this purpose, a `pyproject.toml` is bundled to be used by [`poetry`](https://poetry.eustace.io/) or just to be more readable than a `setup.py` or `requirements.txt` files.